Visit Pena Palace: The Hilltop Fairytale

 The lines at the palace are long, purchase your tickets online.
 You also need a ticket for the bus up to the palace entrance.
 It is a beautiful place but do not walk up the mountain.
 Save your energy to explore the forest grounds inside the palace.
 The bus runs every 15 minutes.
 Once at the entrance, get in line to enter the palace right away and take turns stepping out of line for photos.
 If you are short on time the interior of Pena Palace is nice, but it is not breathtaking and it would not be a catastrophe to miss it.

-Be sure to check the Pena Palace website for current events
+Check the Pena Palace website for current events

 Bookmark and Pin Visit Pena Palace